-No. If you are interested in applying for a Travelling Studentship but are unsure if you should apply through the Humanities or Sciences stream, please contact the Awards team at 01 4392424 or email awards@nui.ie for further advice.
+No. If you are interested in applying for a Travelling Studentship but are unsure which category in Section 2 above you should apply for, please contact the Awards team at 01 4392424 or email awards@nui.ie for further advice.